-Why are you making a film about this program?
+Why are you filming this study?

 We believe that part of the reason why so many children are sick in this country is because we have damaging and unhealthful habits, practices, and routines that are deeply imbedded in our culture and our collective habits and assumptions.
 To protect our children’s health, it will require a cultural shift, a conscious effort to modify our ways of living.
 This is a tall order indeed.
-We believe that by sharing a message of hope, that children can recover from chronic conditions, and by showing how these children get better in a compelling feature-length film, others will be inspired to take responsibility for the lifestyle and health choices that they make in their own families and communities.
+We believe that by sharing a message of hope, that children can recover from chronic conditions, and by showing how these children get better through media and film, others will be inspired to take responsibility for the lifestyle and health choices that they make in their own families and communities.
 We want to provide viewers with evidence of hope so that at they will be inspired to test these practices in their own lives.